DOUBLE BUGGY REVIEW

 It looks nice and comes with reversible seat liners which are great for any spillages.
 Also good for differentiating one twin from another 😉

-I should say at the start that I bought this buggy second hand and it has now broken.
-I did not buy it new I cannot say whether this is due to overuse or mishandling by the other party.
+I should say at the start that I bought this double buggy side by side second hand.
+It has now broken.
+Since I didn’t buy it new I can’t say whether this is due to overuse or mishandling by the other party.
 So I write about it as I am about to send it off to buggy heaven!

-Before its demise this buggy was essentially our holiday and in car buggy.
-It was the extra buggy used when it was necessary to be able to fold it and shove it in a corner.
-The one carted with us when we visit parents and so the folding mechanism was important.
+Before its demise this double stroller was essentially our holiday and in car buggy.
+It was also the one carted with us when we visit parents and so the folding mechanism was important.
 It is not tricky to fold or open, but it is a multi step process.
 This cannot be completed in ugg boots or flip flops without some difficulty.
 A major downside to me.

 - You have to use your foot to release the catch